Monday, January 31, 2005

 my new part-time schedule is teaching me scary things about myself. today, for instance, went something like this:

-...left work. felt energized. thought "let's give blood!" and drove to the nearest red cross. they relocated, so i called 1-800-give life. i go in on thursday. they were closed.
+...left work. felt energized. thought "let's give blood!" and drove to the nearest red cross. they relocated, so i called 1-800-give life. i go in on thursday. they were closed.so i really shopped more than i expected. shhh...! next week i will be in school. problem solved. yip.

 ...went to mall. bought water filters for the fridge.